Disco Ball

 Frequently Asked Questions About Venues for 150 Guests

-What is the typical minimum spend range for booking a 150-guest venue in NYC?
+What is the minimum spend range I should expect for a 150-person event across these venues?

 Customer Reviews